 Anxious about visiting the dentist?
 Not to worry!
-At Fraser Valley Dental Specialists in Abbotsford, we make it our priority to ensure each and every one of our patients are comfortable, relaxed, and calm when receiving dental treatment.
+At Fraser Valley Dental Specialists in Abbotsford, we make it our priority to help each and every one of our patients become as comfortable, relaxed, and calm as possible when receiving dental treatment.

 Nitrous oxide sedation (also referred to as "laughing gas") is a sedation option offered to help patients feel more comfortable and relaxed during dental treatment.

-Nitrous oxide is a safe and effective sedative agent that is mixed with oxygen and inhaled through a small mask that fits over your nose.
+Nitrous oxide is a safe sedative agent that is mixed with oxygen and inhaled through a small mask that fits over your nose.

 Generally, IV sedation is used for shorter treatments.
 It is administered via direct injection into the bloodstream, which means the effects are immediate.
 Sometimes patients feel groggy and sleepy when the IV sedatives are withdrawn, and so they must have a ride home after the appointment.

 Classified as minimal to moderate sedation, oral sedation consists of a pill taken approximately one hour prior to dental treatment.
 Doses vary case by case, with the purpose of reducing a patient's fear and anxiety and making them feel comfortable and relaxed.

 As one of the most common forms of anesthesia for dentistry, this method should make patients drowsy but conscious, allowing for a dental treatment to be carried out effectively, while still keeping necessary lines of patient communication open in order to monitor comfort levels.